 I had the idea to interview one of the loudest guys on Internet forums, and self proclaimed asshole Jamie “Chaos And Pain” Lewis.
 It turns out that an interview is an exercise in futility.
 Jamie is like a bulldozer on steroids.
 So, what follows is more like a conversation and Jamie.
 Read on, as Jamie Lewis takes a sledge hammer to modern training protocols.
 Enjoy.

-(Editor’s Note: Discuss this article in the Forum.
-Also, Jamie mentioned post interview that he will be trying out for American Ninja Warrior.)
+(Editor’s Note: Also, Jamie mentioned post interview that he will be trying out for American Ninja Warrior.)

 Mike Gossett: First off, thanks for taking the time out of your busy schedule of pillaging small villages to do this interview.